Dan Gladden: Baseball career

-Gladden was one of seven Twins to be part of both the 1987 and 1991 World Series teams.
-The other six were Randy Bush, Greg Gagne, Kirby Puckett, Al Newman, Gene Larkin, and Kent Hrbek.
+Gladden is also remembered in Japan for a brawl that occurred in Meiji Jingu Stadium on May 11, 1994, after Tokyo Yakult Swallows pitcher Tatsuji Nishimura threw a pitch on the head to catcher Shinichi Murata, causing him to fall into a concussion.
+Later in the game, Giants pitcher Masao Kida hit Nishimura with a pitch, who later threw a pitch up and inside on Gladden, who then punched Swallows catcher Chikasi Nakanishi, causing the benches to clear.
+Nakanishi, Nishimura, and Gladden were all ejected from the game following the incident, and NPB instituted a rule change where pitchers were automatically ejected if a hit by pitch hits the opposing batter in the head.

+He returned to the Twins as a scout (spring training, 1995), then the Colorado Rockies (advance, 1996–1998) and spent 1999 as a roving instructor for the San Francisco Giants.

 In an 11-year major league career covering 1,196 games, Gladden hit .270 (1215-for-4501) with 663 runs, 74 home runs, 446 RBI, and 222 stolen bases.
 In the 1987 and 1991 post-season with the Minnesota Twins, in 24 games he batted .279 (29-for-104), scoring 17 runs, with one home run, 15 RBI and 7 stolen bases.

 Broadcasting career

 In 2000, Gladden became the color commentator on the Twins' radio network broadcast, most notably on WCCO-AM through 2006 and on the Twins Radio Network and its Metro Affiliate KSTP starting in 2007.
 He worked alongside Frick award-winning commentator Herb Carneal and the Twins' play-by-play man, John Gordon; Carneal died on April 1, 2007, leaving Gladden to deliver color commentary full-time.